CoActionOS/CoActionOS.github.io/_posts/2013-12-24-CoActionOS-User-Guide-Designing-Applications-using-State-Machines.md

 states.png

-To implement the state machine, we use two Applib classes "SMach":/projects/coactionos-applib/embedded/class_s_mach.html as the top level state machine and "State":/projects/coactionos-applib/embedded/class_state.html for each individual state.
-Each state is implemented as it's own class which inherits "State":/projects/coactionos-applib/embedded/class_state.html and re-implements:
+To implement the state machine, we use two Applib classes "SMach":{{ BASE_URL }}/coactionos-applib/html/class_s_mach.html as the top level state machine and "State":{{ BASE_URL }}/coactionos-applib/html/class_state.html for each individual state.
+Each state is implemented as it's own class which inherits "State":{{ BASE_URL }}/coactionos-applib/html/class_state.html and re-implements:

 {% highlight CPP %}
 const char * name();  //unique state name